 “I tried different anti-inflammatories like Naproxen and Ibuprofen, then Codeine (a weaker opioid) first,” Ortiz says.
 Doctors performed a nerve block, which only made it worse.
 “The drug combo I have now finally allowed me to function.”
 He admits over the last 14 years, his dosage of Vicodin has increased some every few years.

 Many patients in chronic pain are finding it increasingly difficult to get the medications they need.
 In some cases, they are required to jump through a dizzying array of bureaucratic-powered hoops.

 In January, Ortiz’s orthopedist required that he begin submitting to random drug tests to prove he was not selling pills.
 He was also made to consult with a pain management specialist to reduce his need for the opioid.
-Ortiz asked why he could not continue the established, effective medication regimen they have used for years.
+Ortiz questioned the rationale behind changing their established, effective medication regimen.
 His doctor was empathetic, but cited new requirements to lessen the number of patients being prescribed opioids.

 Some patients in need are inappropriately labeled “medication seekers,” a term used to identify abusers who see doctors only to get a prescription.
 When, in reality, they are chronic pain sufferers.
 Others cannot afford unnecessary co-pays when opioid crisis laws require multiple office visits to acquire refills on medication they will likely be on for the rest of their lives.

 But the problem is not limited to chronic pain patients.
 Doctors, both in private practice and in ERs, are increasingly reluctant to prescribe appropriate narcotic analgesics.
 They fear that they will be flagged in a state or federal monitoring system.
 In one hospital in New Jersey, for example, they have entirely discontinued prescribing opioids in their emergency department.